-Each calendar year, the Mayor and each Councilmember may hold up to three non-political Mayor- or Councilmember-sponsored meetings that are supported by city resources in the following manner:
+Each calendar year, the Mayor and each Councilmember may hold one non-political Mayor- or Councilmember-sponsored meeting that is supported by city resources in the following manner:

-- (a) The complimentary use of a meeting space at the Killeen Community Center, Lions Park Senior Center, Police Department Headquarters Community Room, Killeen Arts and Activities Center, Killeen Civic and Conference Center boardroom, or the community room of a Fire Station if the desired space is available and not otherwise scheduled.
+- (a) The complimentary use of a meeting space at the Killeen Community Center, Lions Park Senior Center, Police Department Headquarters Community Room, or the community room of a Fire Station if the desired space is available and not otherwise scheduled.
 The meeting space should be reserved in advance, but no more than two months in advance. - (b) Technical support, to the extent it is available at the chosen space, and not otherwise in use. - (c) Staff presentations, scheduled in advance through the City Manager. - (d) The meeting will not occur between January 1st and election day on which the Mayor or a Councilmember position is to be elected, so that there can be no allegation that tax-payer dollars are being illegally spent in support of the Mayor or a Councilmember's reelection effort.
 This restriction does not apply to a candidate who is running unopposed.

 In order to take advantage of the services listed above, the requesting Mayor or City Councilmember shall complete and return the Support for Mayor or Councilmember-Sponsored Meeting form to the City Manager.
-(See Attachment B) The City Manager or Assistant City Manager will manage a shared calendar for events described above to alleviate the overbooking of City staff and resources.
+(See Attachment B)